Tyre Basics

 Why are they so different?
 Because a tread pattern is a unique design that enhances a vehicle with grip and handling for specific driving conditions.
 Just like in a detective novel, you could identify a make of tyre by the tracks it leaves on the road.

-• Grooves are deep channels that run circumferentially and laterally around the tyre;
+- Grooves are deep channels between tread blocks which run circumferentially and laterally around the tyre.

-• Tread blocks are the raised rubber segments that make contact with the road surface;
+- Tread blocks are the raised rubber segments that make contact with the road surface and directly affect the stability of the tyre.

-• Sipes are small, thin slots moulded into the tread blocks.
+- Sipes are small, thin slots molded into the tread blocks.

 Taken together, the ribs, grooves, tread blocks, and sipes can be arranged in a unique pattern to modulate the tyre's performance in critical areas like noise, handling, traction, and wear.